 and a quick search yielded a two years old post :

-No-one seems to be ashamed to come up with yet another save-the-planet-patch.
-Save the planet has become just another catchphrase3.
+No-one seems to be even remotely ashamed of coming up with yet another save-the-planet fantasy.
+Save the planet has become just another catchphrase4.
 While this is all good food for memetics, it is also rather sickening to think that we, as a society of AI-aided intelligent bipeds prefer bickering over insignificant micro-issues (such as national pride, the bad Putin, the good Biden, the wily Xi and the sex of Angels) rather than tackling real issues.
+Interestingly, about two weeks after publishing this post, I was pleased to find the same word (“bickering”) in a Guardian article about cyclone Gabrielle and it’ s impact in New Zealand5.

 - Remember: this is Wergosum’ s random blog!